kongjiyu/tarumt-calendar-sync/README.md

 The GitHub Action workflow runs automatically:
 - **Daily** at **6:00 AM UTC** (2:00 PM Malaysia Time)
-- Fetches your latest timetable from TARUMT portal
+- Fetches your latest class timetable from TARUMT portal
+- Fetches your exam schedule (if available)
-- Generates an updated `.ics` file
+- Combines both into a single `.ics` file
 - Publishes it via GitHub Pages

-Your calendar apps will automatically refresh and show the latest schedule!
+Your calendar apps will automatically refresh and show the latest schedule including exams!

 ### Manual Updates